Getting Familiar With AAC For Your Child

 Aided AAC makes use of some kind of device to assist with communication.

-High tech AAC devices make use of a computer to help provide a “voice” and may consist of typing or picking out images.
+High tech AAC devices make use of a computer or tablet to help provide a “voice”.

 2. Unaided AAC